 In the previous post of the series, we started to talk about the hobbies of the Serokell team members.
-You already know that we like mountain biking, French language and a high-quality reproduction of sound.
+You already know that we like mountain biking, French language and high-quality reproduction of sound.
 Today we will talk about mind games – and cycling, again!

 Our СTO Jonn Mostovoy finds his hobbies to be useful for improving his strategy skills and fighting with anxiety.